KingsMentor/BlurHashExt/README.md

 # BlurHashExt
-kt extensions of [BlurHash](https://blurha.sh/) for Glide and Piccasso.
+kt extensions of [BlurHash](https://blurha.sh/) for Glide and Picasso.

 Based Blurhash implementation is from https://github.com/woltapp/blurhash.